basings/selfhosted-music-overview/README.md

 - matrix-room: #selfhosted-music-overview

+## Noteworthy

+[Music Assistant](https://github.com/music-assistant/server) is useful in order to connect streaming services with speakers.

 ## Selfhosted Photos

 To get an overview of selfhosted photo libraries please visit [foss_photo_libraries](https://github.com/meichthys/foss_photo_libraries).
 I just found it and thought I should share it since it provides a nive overview and is similar to this project but for photos instead of music.